galaxyproject/galaxy-hub/content/events/gcc2022/index.md

   <div class="card" style="min-width: 30%; max-width: 40rem;">
     <img src="/images/events/gcc2022/gcc2022-logo-big.png" class="card-img-top" alt="GCC2022" />

 The **2022 Galaxy Community Conference (GCC2022)** will bring together hundreds of researchers, trainers, tool developers, software engineers, and computational infrastructure providers, all addressing common challenges in data intensive science using the [Galaxy data integration and analysis platform](/).

 This annual gathering of the Galaxy community includes **training, talks, posters, demos, Birds of a Feather meetups, and many other opportunities for collaboration and networking**.
-There is no better event to share your work and learn form others working in data-intensive science.
+There is no better event to share your work and learn form others working in Galaxy-related data-intensive science.
   </div>

   <!-- Schedule & Key Dates -->